 It has been a super busy week, and that’s why the lack of updates here on the blog.
 Both work in L.A and on top of that, prepping for an editorial.
 For the moment I am in New York, since thursday morning, assisting for a photo shoot that will take place today in Brooklyn.
 It’s for a fall editorial, and cover, with the top trends for Fall and Winter 2013.
-We have some great looks so can’t wait to see the result!
 The model of today’s shoot is the beautiful Hana Jirickova (above).

 I have got jumpsuits on my mind for the moment!
 Such a beautiful piece to wear both during the day and for a cool and sophisticated evening look.
 I spotted these two black ones at Intermix, one of my favorite boutiques in N.Y.
 The one above comes from Parker.
 I love the fact that it is in silk as well as the spaghetti straps.
 Underneath you’ll find a one from Intermix as well, from ALC and is a crepe sleeveless model.
 You can find them both on Intermix online site, right here.